-Donald Trump Jr. Signed Stormy Daniels Cover-Up Check, Michael Cohen Testifies, Experts Say That’s A Crime
+Donald Trump Jr. Signed Stormy Daniels Cover-Up Check, Michael Cohen Testifies: Experts Say That’s A Crime

-Donald Trump’s former personal lawyer and “fixer” Michael Cohen pleaded guilty last year to violating campaign finance laws in connection with his “hush money” payoffs to adult film star Stormy Daniels, and Trump himself — identified in court documents as “Individual 1” — ordered him to commit those crimes.
-But for the first time, in sworn testimony on Wednesday morning, Cohen named Trump’s eldest son, Donald Trump Jr., as taking part in the cover-up as well, according to a report by The Guardian newspaper.
+Donald Trump’s former personal lawyer and “fixer” Michael Cohen pleaded guilty last year to violating campaign finance laws in connection with his “hush money” payoffs to adult film star Stormy Daniels.
+He claims that Trump himself — identified in court documents as “Individual 1” — ordered him to commit those crimes.
+But for the first time, in sworn testimony on Wednesday morning, Cohen named Trump’s eldest son, Donald Trump Jr., as taking part in the cover-up as well, according to a report by The Guardian.

 Trump Jr. signed one of the checks used to reimburse Cohen for the $130,000 hush money payment to Daniels, Cohen testified.
-He also gave the House Oversight Committee, where Cohen testified on Wednesday, a copy of a check for $35,000 signed by Trump Jr. as well as by Trump Organization Chief Financial Officer Allen Weisselberg, as the legal site Law & Crime reported.
+Cohen also reportedly gave the House Oversight Committee — in front of whom he testified on Wednesday — a copy of a check for $35,000 signed by Trump Jr. Trump Organization Chief Financial Officer Allen Weisselberg had also apparently signed the check, as Law & Crime reported.

-Legal experts quickly took to Twitter, to say that the signature on the $35,000 check may implicate Trump Jr. in a “criminal conspiracy,” Law & Crime reported.
+Legal experts quickly took to Twitter to say that the signature on the $35,000 check may implicate Trump Jr. in a “criminal conspiracy,” Law & Crime reported.

-In court documents filed with Cohen’s guilty plea by prosecutors in the Southern District of New York, a Trump Organization executive identified only as “Executive 2” authorized the payments to Cohen out of a Trump trust fund.
-According to former federal prosecutor Renato Mariotti, writing on Twitter Wednesday, said that the signature shows that “Executive 2” is Trump Jr.
+In court documents filed with Cohen’s guilty plea by prosecutors in the Southern District of New York, a Trump Organization executive identified only as “Executive 2” allegedly authorized the payments to Cohen out of a Trump trust fund.
+According to former federal prosecutor Renato Mariotti, writing on Twitter on Wednesday, the signature shows that “Executive 2” is Trump Jr.

 Here are the checks Michael Cohen says he obtained from President Trump reimbursing him for the illegal hush-money payment to Stormy Daniels.
 One is drawn on Trump's personal account, the other on his revocable trust (which owns Trump's private businesses). pic.twitter.com/8eLDVtLUNi